Badgerati/Picassio/README.md

 ========
 Picasso is typically best run by having the path to it within you environment's PATH.
 The following examples will all assume Picasso is within your PATH.

 To chain them together, just append more colour objects within the paint array.
 This way you can clone a branch from Git which is a simple WCF Service, build it and then install the service and start it.

+As a side note, each colour can have an optional "description" key-value.
+This value get written to the console for informational purposes only, and to help you find specific sections in the log outputted.

 Running Picasso